-- > Program application are available in the Program Director's office in March
+- Program applications are available in the Program Director's office -Metro Campus, Suite 307 in February

-- ▶ Deadline for completion of application packet is April 30th.
+- ➤ Deadline for completion of application packet is April 30th.

-- > Have completed 12 credit hours at SUSLA prior to admission to the clinical program
+- ➤ Have completed twelve (12) credit hours at SUSLA prior to admission to the clinical program and supply the following

 - College transcript(s)

-- ➤ Brief narrative of intent
+- o Brief narrative of intent

-- Three (3) letters of reference
+- o Three (3) letters of reference

-- ➤ GPA of 2.5 or better
+- o GPA of 2.5 or better

-- Specified prerequisite courses
+- o Specified prerequisite courses

-- ➤ Interview with the MLT Interview Committee
+- o Interview with the MLT Interview Committee

-Applicants must be 18 years of age and be in sufficient mental and physical health to meet the minimum clinical performance standards.
+Applicants must be eighteen (18) years of age and be in sufficient mental and physical health to meet the minimum clinical performance standards.
 The standards are listed in the Admissions Packet.
-Admission into the program is predicated upon completion of all required General Education courses list in the curriculum (with a grade of "C" or higher) by the terminus of the spring semester of application.
+Admission into the program is predicated upon completion of prerequisites courses (with grade of "C" or higher) by the terminus of the spring semester of application.

-An application for acceptance must be submitted along with three letters of recommendation.
+An application for acceptance must be submitted along with three (3) letters of recommendation.
 It is the student's responsibility to complete the application before he/she will be considered for entrance into the clinical program.
 Students selected for entry will be chosen by an interview panel composed of Allied Health Faculty and clinical laboratory scientists from local clinical affiliations.
 The number of students selected for the clinical program is predicated upon the number of clinical spaces available.

-Upon admission:
+Upon admission

-- > Students are required to purchase uniforms and supplies ~ thus a mandatory entrance fee of \$75.00 due the first semester of clinical. - > Students must be able to pass a Physician's Physical Examination, present evidence of current immunizations, Hepatitis vaccination and TB screening prior to entering the clinical setting. - As mandated by the Program's Clinical Affiliate, all clinical students are subject to criminal background checks and drug screening. - > Students selected are required to maintain and demonstrate exceptional scholastic abilities at all times.
-Provided a student makes a final grade of a "D" or "F" in any of the professional courses, he/she will not be able to continue in the program the following semester. - ➤ Upon successful completion of course work, clinical competency examinations, and a final comprehensive examination, Southern University at Shreveport will grant an associate of applied science degree in Medical Laboratory Technology. - The student is then eligible to sit for the American Society for Clinical Pathologists (ASCP) and/or the National Certification Agency (NCA) nation registry examinations for certification.
+- > Students are required to purchase uniforms and supplies.
+(A mandatory entrance fee of \$100.00 is due the first semester of clinical.) - > Students must be able to pass a Physician's Physical Examination, present evidence of current immunizations, Hepatitis vaccination and TB screening prior to entering the clinical setting. - As mandated by the Program's Clinical Affiliate, all clinical students are subject to criminal background checks and drug screening. - > Students selected are required to maintain and demonstrate exceptional scholastic abilities at all times.
+If provided a student makes a final grade of a "D" or "F" in any of the professional courses, he/she will not be able to continue in the program the following semester. - ➤ Upon successful completion of course work, clinical competency examinations, and a final comprehensive examination, Southern University at Shreveport will grant an Associate of Applied Science Degree in Medical Laboratory Technology. - The student is then eligible to sit for the American Society for Clinical Pathologists (ASCP) and/or the America Medical Technology (AMT) examinations for certification.